viniciuscatelani/Employee-Churn/README.md

 This project is divided into two main parts, each in its own Jupyter Notebook:

 * **1. 📊 Predictive Modeling: [employee_attrition.ipynb](https://github.com/viniciuscatelani/Employee-Churn/blob/main/employee_attrition.ipynb)**
-    * This notebook covers the full exploratory data analysis (EDA), feature engineering, and the development of a LightGBM model to predict employee churn.
+    * This notebook covers the full exploratory data analysis (EDA), feature engineering, and the development of a `LightGBM` and `CatBoost` model to predict employee churn.

 * **2. 🔎 Causal Inference: [employee_attrition_causal_inference.ipynb](https://github.com/viniciuscatelani/Employee-Churn/blob/main/employee_attrition_causal_inference.ipynb)**
     * This notebook goes a step further to answer "why."
 It uses the `DoWhy` library and Directed Acyclic Graphs (DAGs) to estimate the causal impact of specific factors like overtime, work-life balance, and business travel on attrition.